DanaMW/PowerShell-TuneUp/README.md

 ## PowerShell-TuneUp - Or as I like to say - I Love PowerShell

 <a><p align=center>A couple notes about my scripts.
-I use `SET-ALIAS SAY WRITE-HOST` in *_all_* my scripts.
+I use `SET-ALIAS SAY WRITE-HOST`, so, "Say Whatever" in *_all_* my scripts.
 So include that in your profile or edit all the SAY to WRITE-HOST, and edit out all the color codes.
 Lastly I Use the PowerShell environment \$ENV:BASE in all my scripts.
 This is your base \*.ps1 script folder.
 Feel free to write me at DanaMW at gmail.com if you want help.
 But I think just checking out the script will do it for ya.
 I wanted to mention that BinSM and DelaySM are a good example for writing to and reading from json files with PowerShell.
 Instructions on the net sucked but I worked it out and those two files work perfectly so you should have what you need to clip them and add them to yours.</p></a>

 ## My Profile Functions